bruvellu/terebratalia-wnts/wnt.md

 This expression profile remains unchanged after fertilization (mid blastula, 8h) but shifts significantly at the late blastula stage (19h) when a concerted upregulation of *wnt1*, *wnt8*, *wnt10* and *wnt16* occurs (@fig:profiling).
 Throughout gastrulation Wnt genes continue to be upregulated with *wnt1* and *wnt5* in the early gastrula (26h); *wnt6*, *wnt7*, and *wnt11* in the mid gastrula (37h); and *wnt2*, *wnt9*, and *wnt10* in the late gastrula (51h).
 Between the late gastrula and early larva stages, all Wnt genes are expressed.
-These stages coincide with the elongation of the anteroposterior axis, and differentiation of larval lobes that occur at the end of gastrulation.
+Some, however, are downregulated after gastrulation, such as *wnt6* and *wnt10*, and after metamorphosis, such as *wnt7* and *wnt16* (@fig:profiling).
-While most Wnt genes remain expressed, *wnt6* and *wnt10* expression levels decay after gastrulation, and *wnt7* and *wnt16* are downregulated in after metamorphosis (@fig:profiling).
+Interestingly, the peak of Wnt expression late in gastrulation coincides with the elongation of the anteroposterior axis, and with the onset of the morphological differentiation of the larval lobes in *T. transversa*.

 ## Wnts are expressed in diverse, partially overlapping ectodermal domains